The Limit Shape of a Stochastic Bulgarian Solitaire: Introduction

 Popov \cite{Popov} considered a stochastic version of Bulgarian solitaire.
-In this version, a move in the game consists of forming a new pile by picking one card from each of a \emph{random selection} of the old piles.
+In this version, a move in the game consists of forming a new pile by picking one card from each pile in a \emph{random selection} of the piles.
 Specifically, any given pile must release one card with a fixed probability $0<p<1$ and independently of the other piles.
 The resulting game is a discrete-time irreducible and aperiodic Markov chain on the space of all partitions of the number of cards $n$.
-Popov proved that this game too is drawn towards triangular configurations, in the sense that the stationary probability measure of the set of configurations that are close to triangular (with a slope that depends on $p$) is close to 1.
+Popov proved that this game too converges to triangular configurations, in the sense that the stationary probability measure of the set of configurations that are close to triangular (with a slope that depends on $p$) is close to 1.

 There are many other possible ways to formulate stochastic versions of Bulgarian solitaire, but to our knowledge no other possibility has been studied before.
 Here we consider a particularly natural version, where selection acts on cards rather than piles: When forming a new pile by picking cards from the old piles, every card is picked with a fixed probability $0<p<1$, independently of all other cards.
-Our aim is to show that this \emph{card-based stochastic Bulgarian solitaire} is not drawn to triangular configurations but to an exponential shape.
+Our main aim is to show that this \emph{card-based stochastic Bulgarian solitaire} does not converge to a triangular configuration but to an exponential shape.
 The intuitive reason for this difference in results is that the speed by which a pile loses its cards is constant in the pile-based solitaire but proportional to the current size of the pile in the card-based version.

+Compared to Popov's treatment of the pile-based stochastic Bulgarian solitaire, our treatment of the card-based version has both similarities and novel elements.
+The card-based rule makes the total number of picked cards in each round independent of the number of piles.
+This makes the analysis of the resulting stochastic process less complicated than for the pile-based version.
+In exchange, we can can make a more refined analysis.
+Specifically, we investigate a question that does not seem to have been studied in the limit-shape literature before: For a fixed number of steps in some stochastic process on integer partitions, how likely is it that this sequence of steps will end up close to the limiting shape of the stationary distribution?